 Ideal user and pricing

-DaCast’s best features include the fact that it’s an easy to use, smooth platform with a comprehensive set of features.
-These include deep configurability, paywall tools, and integration with a powerful CDN (Akamai).
+Dacast’s best features include the fact that it’s an easy to use and smooth platform with a comprehensive set of features.
+These include deep configurability, paywall tools, and integration with powerful CDNs (Akamai and Limelight).
 The service also features 24/7 support for all plan levels.
 Pricing is competitive with other online video services, and even basic plans include high-end features.

 Ideal user and pricing

-DaCast’s pricing starts at $19 per month for a Starter streaming package.
-The Pro plan, at $125 a month, adds features including paywall, playlists, broadcaster API, white-label streaming, and our reseller platform.
-The Premium plan adds even more functionality.
-“Event” pricing is also available for single or occasional broadcasts.[Try tweeting “How does DaCast stack up when compared to Ooyala and Kaltura? #livestreaming #video #OVP”]
+Dacast’s pricing starts at $39 per month for a Starter streaming package.
+The Scale plan, at $188 a month, adds features including paywall, playlists, broadcaster API, white-label streaming, and our reseller platform.
+The Scale plan adds even more functionality.
+“Event” pricing is also available for single or occasional broadcasts at $63 per month (billed annually).[Try tweeting “How does Dacast stack up when compared to Ooyala and Kaltura? #livestreaming #video #OVP”]

 Making a Decision